Thinking Differently About the Employer-Employee Relationship

 Employees’ Promises: labor, desire, competence, obedience to lawful directives, loyalty to their employer’s mission, and control over their decisions, conduct, and behavior

-Properly implemented and managed, PBM improves reliability, reduces confusion, builds trust, and gives public-safety agencies a more lawful, practical, and less risky framework for managing performance.
+Properly implemented and managed, HP/PBM improves reliability, reduces confusion, builds trust, and gives public-sector agencies a more lawful, practical, and less risky framework for managing performance (defined as a measurable outcome of human behavior).

-Public-safety agencies do not fail because they lack rules.
-They fail when rules, training, supervision, and discipline are not organized into a coherent system that produces reliable performance.
-Traditional systems often try to manage decisions, conduct, and behavior directly.
+Public-sector agencies do not fail because they lack rules.
+They fail when rules, training, supervision, and discipline are not organized into a coherent system that delivers reliable, measurable performance.
+Traditional systems often try to manage employees' decisions, conduct, and behavior directly.
 Those matters are important, but they are not the final product.
-Performance is the measurable result produced by those decisions, conduct, and behavior under the conditions management creates.
+Performance is the measurable result of those decisions, conduct, and behavior under the conditions management creates.

 Promise-Based Management (PBM) is built on three practical propositions: